pratyushmaini/pratyushmaini.github.io/_posts/2020-11-16-pooling-analysis.md

 </p>

 1. NWI metric to calculate per-position importance of words.
-2. Pooled architectures: No bias w.r.t. word position
+2. For pooled architectures, we observe No bias w.r.t. word position.
+In case of the Wiki (Mid) setting where only the middle tokens contain original input, the pooled models are able to attribute significantly higher importance to the middle tokens.
-3. BiLSTM: Huge bias towards the end words even when the original sentence is in the mid
+3. For BiLSTMs there is a huge bias towards the end words *even when* the original sentence is in the middle.
-4. Even when sentence length is small, BiLSTMs show bias towards end tokens, even though they are able to attain non-trivial test accuracies.
+4. Even when sentence length is small, BiLSTMs show bias towards end tokens.
+Though, they are able to attain non-trivial test accuracies.

 <br><br>